Skip to main content

 Written by John Cullen

-With a repayment mortgage, your monthly payment is made up of principal and interest.
+With a repayment mortgage, your monthly payment is split between repaying your principal balance and interest charges.

-The principal is the amount you borrowed and have to pay back, and interest is what the lender charges for lending you the money.
+The principal is the amount you borrowed and have to pay back, and interest is what we charge for lending you the money.

-Month on month, your balance (the amount left on your loan) will go down and by the end of your term, you’ll have repaid the loan in full.
+Month on month, your principal balance will go down.
+By the end of your term, you’ll have repaid the loan in full.

-It’s important to understand two things: interest is paid in arrears, and principal is paid in advance.
+There are two key bits of information to understanding your mortgage payments: interest is paid in arrears, and principal is paid in advance.

 Interest is paid in arrears

-Mortgage interest is paid in arrears, which means after it's accrued, not before.
+Mortgage interest is paid in arrears, which means after it is added to your account, not in advance.

-Therefore, if you complete on 15 January and pay on 15 February, your first mortgage payment includes interest accrued on the entire mortgage loan.
+So, if you complete on 15 January and pay on 15 February, your first mortgage payment on 15 Feb would include all of the interest accrued between 15 Jan and 15 Feb.

 Principal is paid in advance